 With the Forward Speed Control (FSC) in NEU-TRAL-PARK, the lever should be straight up.
+Adjust the angle of the FSC lever by removing the ball joint on the lever end of the FSC Rod, loosen the jam nut, adjust the rod length.
+Once it is the correct length, tighten the jam nut and reinstall the ball joint.

-Adjust by loosening the jam nuts on the FSC Rod and turn the rod to attain the straight up position.
+NOTE: For tractors with a serial number prior to 157301, adjust by loosening the jam nuts on the FSC Rod and turn the rod to attain the straight up position.
 Tighten the jam nuts.

-Correct FSC Lever Neutral-Park Position
+Correct FSC Lever NEUTRAL-PARK Position